hacoeur-24/alfresco-soap-api/alfresco-soap-api/README.md

 - **Robust recursive path resolution**: `getChildren` can traverse all folders and subfolders, making it ideal for migration and full repository traversal
 - **Automatic nodeRef normalization**: All nodeRefs are parsed and passed to the Alfresco SOAP API in the correct `{ scheme, address, uuid }` format, so you never have to worry about SOAP compatibility
 - **WSDL-compliant get method**: The library's `get` method uses the correct Predicate structure (`{ where: { nodes: [ { store, uuid } ] } }`) for all node lookups, matching the Alfresco RepositoryService WSDL
+- **Root node (Company Home) detection**: The library now robustly detects Company Home by nodeRef as well as by properties, so it will never attempt to resolve a parent for the root node.
+This prevents errors and enables seamless navigation from the repository root.

 ## Installation